karlstolley/te/syllabus/_weeks/week-01.md

   - >
     Introduce yourself to the rest of the class by commenting on the Virtual Introductions message thread on Basecamp
-  - Participate in the Week One Reading Discussion thread on Basecamp
+  - Participate in Week One/Two reading discussion on Basecamp
 ---